-Brigette Durham-Golter, a resident of Kittery, ME, was selected as the recipient of a $4,600 Steven Cutter Scholarship Award.
-Brigette will be a student in the nursing program at Southern Maine Community College in South Portland, ME.
+Brigette Durham-Golter, a resident of Kittery, ME, was selected as the recipient of a $3,660 Steven Cutter Scholarship Award.
+Brigette will be a student in the Nursing Program at Southern Maine Community College in South Portland, ME.

-Gabriella Matheny, a resident of Greenland, received a $1,000 general scholarship.
-Gabriella will be studying Microbiology at Ohio State in Columbus, OH.
+Emily Locandro, a resident of Rye, received a $2,000 general scholarship.
+Emily will be studying Nursing at University of Pennsylvania

 How to Apply